jonvitale/SenseColorableSankey/README.md

 Mike Bostock's Sankey chart : <a href="http://bost.ocks.org/mike/sankey">here</a><br>
 D3.js

+TODO: Check how the images work with measures.

+v0.2: Can now sort on dimensions.
+Assign dimension values a numeric value - choose ascending or descending.
-V1.0 Can color dimensions by expression.
+V0.1: Can color dimensions by expression.
 This is used to color the nodes.
 Retains options from original.
 Also color flow by expression.
 This creates a new measure under the surface solely dedicated to coloring flows.
 Have not tested with images.

 License